As an Associate of different 3rd parties, this website earns from qualifying purchases & contains affiliate links: learn more in the footer.

 On Accelerometer Initialized

-The case when the smartphone has the Accelerometer.
+The case when the smartphone has the Accelerometer and doesn’t have a Gyro.

 On Accelerometer Is Not Supported

-The case when the smartphone has not the Accelerometer.
+The case when the smartphone has not the Accelerometer and a Gyro.

 Common Events